sivaprasadreddy/spring-modulith-workshop/workshop/step-8.md

 # 8. Explicit module dependencies

 By default, a module can depend on any other module if there are no circular dependencies.
-But we can explicitly specify module dependencies to restrict to a specific set of modules.
+But we can explicitly specify module dependencies to restrict dependency on a specific set of modules.

 Add `package-info.java` in `com.sivalabs.bookstore.orders` package with the following content: